 We can complete all of these steps outlined above digitally, instantly, and efficiently.
 Documents can be signed digitally.
 Settlement of the securities, whether equity, debt, real estate other otherwise, can occur instantly, and the ledger is updated automatically, and immutably on the Blockchain.
 Traditionally, VC transactions take days (and even weeks) to close.
 Debt and real estate transactions even longer.
 Even the most advanced electronic trading systems of major international stock exchanges operate under “T+2” or “T+3”.
 Many people do not realize that even with public stock exchanges, physical share certificates are being transferred with transfer of payment, similar to VC and PE private placement closings, in the background of the trades you make on the exchange (except, unlike private VC transactions, there are trust companies functioning as central securities depositories for clearing, settlement, and book entry of securities).
 For decades, settlement took at least a week (T+5) for the major public stock exchanges like the NYSE until the U.S. Securities & Exchange Commission (SEC) imposed in 2004 the “T+3” requirements - because of the major risks to markets that arise from delays in settling transactions – meaning, public security transactions were required to be settled within no longer than 3 business days.
 In 2017, the SEC imposed T+2.
 In China today, we are more advanced than the United States and settlement of shares and funds are generally T+1, partially because of various societal benefits that faster settlement provides the market, such as protecting against speculation, naked shorts, and other major market and economic risks (especially during periods of market volatility).

-BELOW HAS CHANGED EVEN MORE THAN JUST THE REDLINE.
-REDLINE SHOWS v.2 to v.3T+NOW
+THINGS HAVE CHANGED EVEN MORE THAN JUST v.2 to v.3, It is T+NOW.

 However, with Blockchain, we have the technology for T+Now.
 Whether it is a public transaction (such as on the Nasdaq or Hong Kong Stock Exchange) or a private transaction (such as for a VC, or a private share exchange), Blockchain technology allows for efficient instant settlement, 24/7, on a global basis, peer-to-peer, low cost, on the Blockchain.
 That is, Blockchain makes transactions ‘Frictionless’.
 Your documents can be signed and delivered digitally, your ownership of securities direct to your digital